 Trisha Yearwood

 Yearwood's 1997 single "How Do I Live" reached number two on the U.S. country singles chart and was internationally successful.
 It appeared on her first compilation (Songbook) A Collection of Hits (1997).
 The album certified quadruple-platinum in the United States and featured the hits "In Another's Eyes" and "Perfect Love".
 Yearwood had a string of commercial successes over the next several years including the hit singles "There Goes My Baby" and "I Would've Loved You Anyway".
-She released her tenth studio record Jasper County in 2005, which debuted at number one on the Billboard Top Country Albums chart and the top ten of the Billboard 200.
-It would become her fastest-selling album in the United States.
+She released her 10th studio record Jasper County in 2005, which debuted at number one on the Billboard Top Country Albums chart and the top 10 of the Billboard 200.
+It became her fastest-selling album in the United States.
 Yearwood signed with Big Machine Records in 2007 and released the critically acclaimed Heaven, Heartache and the Power of Love the same year.

 Yearwood spent several years on hiatus from her own musical career to focus on other projects.
 She published three successful cookbooks, which appeared on The New York Times Best Seller list.
 In 2012, she began a culinary television series on the Food Network called Trisha's Southern Kitchen, which later won a Daytime Emmy Award.
 Yearwood has sold over 15 million records worldwide.
 Her work has earned her several awards and nominations, including three Grammy Awards, three awards from the Academy of Country Music, and three awards from the Country Music Association.
 Yearwood has also been a cast member of the Grand Ole Opry since 1999.
-Since 2005 she has been married to country singer Garth Brooks, with whom she has collaborated on a number of occasions.
+Since 2005, she has been married to country singer Garth Brooks, with whom she has collaborated on a number of occasions.

 Biography from the Wikipedia article Trisha Yearwood.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.